Riemann surfaces of second kind and effective finiteness theorems: ( )-bundles over Riemann surfaces

-{\bf Proof of Corollary \ref{cor1b}.} We have to prove, that any reducible holomorphic $(1,1)$-bundle over a punctured Riemann surface $X$ is holomorphically trivial, and that two isotopic (equivalently, smoothly isomorphic) holomorphically non-trivial holomorphic $(1,1)$-bundles over $X$ are holomorphically isomorphic.
-For a simple proof of the first fact the reader may consult \cite{Jo5}).
-The second fact is obtained as follows.
+To prove the corollary, we have to show, that any reducible holomorphic $(1,1)$-bundle over a punctured Riemann surface $X$ is locally holomorphically trivial, and that two isotopic (equivalently, smoothly isomorphic) holomorphically non-trivial holomorphic $(1,1)$-bundles over $X$ are holomorphically isomorphic.